THE NECESSARY EQUIPMENT

 7. WORKING THE LEATHER SLICES

-Work the edges of all pieces with Tokonole (vegetable tanned leather only) or an edge finish.
+Work the edges of all pieces with Tokonole (vegetable tanned leather only) or edge finishing.

 8. ASSEMBLE THE BOTTOM OF THE BAG

-Glue the bottom of the bag over the main pieces with leather glue.
+Glue the bottom of the bag over the main pieces using leather glue.

-Then, sew the bottom of the bag onto the main pieces.
+Then, sew the bag bottom onto the main pieces.

 Tip: If the needles have difficulty passing through the holes, use a round awl to enlarge them.